ryancragun/canaria-cookbook/README.md

     action :install
   end
 else
-  # make sure we're in prod
+  # Make sure we're in prod
   node.set['chef_environment'] = 'production'

   # Or install the stable version of the package if you don't use multiple